neo-nmh/neural-network-framework/README.md

 A neural network framework built from scratch - EPQ year 12/13 project

 - Initializes and trains neural networks / convolutional neural networks
 - No deep learning libraries used
-- Allows for adjusting all hyperparameters
+- Allows for adjusting hyperparameters and architecture
 - Backpropagation

-I made this project to teach myself the core ideas of deep learning.
+I made this project to teach myself the core ideas behind deep learning.